 How Much Does it Cost to Add a Bathroom?

 If you’re looking to improve your lifestyle and your home’s value, adding a bathroom is one of the best things you can do.
-But how much does it cost to add a bathroom?
-What if you want to put a bathroom in an out-of-the-way part of the home, like the basement?
+But how much does it cost to add a bath?
+What if you want to put one in an out-of-the-way part of the home, like the basement?

-While doing the math can be a little stressful, we've got great news: adding a bathroom is a high-ROI project.
+While doing the math can be a little stressful, we've got great news: adding a basement bathroom is a high-ROI project.
 Even better, the cost to add a half or even a full bath isn’t as high as you might think.

 Here’s what you need to know.

 Factors That Influence the Cost to Add a Bathroom

-As is true with all home remodels, there are a few predictable things that will impact the cost of your upcoming project.
+As is true with all home remodels, there are a few predictable things that will impact the cost of your upcoming bathroom project.

 The first is the age of your home.
-A bathroom remodel or addition is easier if you don’t have to rip out old plumbing and replace it with new plumbing or add plumbing like you might have to in a basement remodel.
+Bathroom remodeling or new bathroom addition is easier if you don’t have to rip out old plumbing and replace it with new, or add plumbing like you might have to in a basement remodel.
 Another factor influencing the cost is the size.
-If you’re installing a huge master bath to complement your existing master bedroom, for example, it’ll be more expensive than a tiny guest bathroom or powder room.
+If you’re installing a huge master bath to complement your existing master bedroom, for example, it’ll be more expensive than a simple half bath or a powder room for guests.

 If your budget is tight, focus on things that can make a small bathroom feel like a palatial space.
-Light paint, for example, makes a bathroom feel open and airy, and ample built-in storage will prevent it from becoming cramped and cluttered.
+Light paint, for example, makes any room feel open and airy, and ample built-in storage will prevent it from becoming cramped and cluttered.

 How Much Will You Spend on Your Bathroom Remodel?

-According to Home Advisor, adding a bathroom can cost between $3,000 (if you’re converting or updating an existing space) to $25,000 (if you’re adding a large, luxurious bathroom to your home).
-Before you start having heart palpitations, it’s essential to keep in mind that many things influence these costs and many places where you can keep some extra money in your pocket.
+According to Home Advisor, even simple bathroom additions can cost between $3,000 (if you’re converting or updating an existing space) to $25,000 (if you’re adding a large, luxurious full bath to your home).
+Before you start having heart palpitations, it’s essential to keep in mind that many things influence these basement bathroom installation costs and many places where you can keep some extra money in your pocket.